Fall 2013: CIS 110 - Introduction to Computer Science

 active transfer learning for sparse language translation

-(now at UWashington under an NSF Grad Fellowship)
+(Continued to PhD studies at UWashington under an NSF Grad Fellowship)

 - David Wilikofsky (BS 2012, Swarthmore College): bootstrapping RL with human demonstration